unemployable/Golf-Mk5-RCD330-CAN-Filter/README.md

   HAL_NVIC_SetPriority(EXTI15_10_IRQn, 0, 0);
   HAL_NVIC_EnableIRQ(EXTI15_10_IRQn);
 ```
-Had to configure some "fake" EXTI pins (PB4 & PA5) in order to get CubeIDE to generate the required EXTI templates.<BR>
+Note, had to configure some "fake" EXTI pins (PA5 & PA10) in order to get CubeIDE to generate the required EXTI code templates.<BR>
 Needed to manually modify them to use the correct pins (as above) and comment out any extra unwanted code for the fake pins...<BR>
 There should no longer be a need to solder additional wires to enable EXTI work arounds.<BR>
 Unfortunately it is not possible to also enable UART4 Rx EXTI (PA11), as it is shared with CAN1 Rx (PC11) (i.e. both pin 11).<BR>